MPdeM/School-Performance/README.md

 Finally, the test scores are analyzed as a function of spending, school size, and typo of school.

-Some of the conclusion from this dataset are:
+##Some of the conclusion from this dataset are:

-1 High School students attending Charter Schools have higher scores in math&reading than those attending District schools.
+1 High School students attending Charter Schools have higher scores in math and reading than those attending District schools.

-2 Data shows thet the bigger the school the higher the % pecentage of non passing reading and math.
+2 the bigger the school the higher the pecentage of students that do not pass reading and math.